vanHeemstraSystems/flask-babylonjs/300/1100/400/README.md

 If you are familiar with Alembic and want to add advanced configurations to your database migration system, you can modify the generated ```migrations/alembic.ini``` file.
 For our purposes, we will leave it as is.

+**NOTE**: The ```migrations``` directory contains files that manage your app’s database migrations, and they must be added to your version control repository with the rest of your app’s code.

+With Flask-Migrate connected to your application, you will perform an initial database migration.
+Using the ```User``` class will create the users table you declared earlier.

+## Creating the User Table using a Migration Script

 MORE